upwebdesign/laravel-infusionsoft/README.md

 ## Token Name & Cache

 Token name default is `infusionsoft.token`, but can be overridden by INFUSIONSOFT_TOKEN_NAME.
-By default the cache store is set to `local`, but can be any cache store you have set up in your application and can be overridden by INFUSIONSOFT_CACHE.
-The default cache store is `file`, but can be any cache store you have set up.
+By default the cache store is set to `file`, but can be any cache store you have set up in your application and can be overridden by INFUSIONSOFT_CACHE.

 For multiple account connections, the account keys will be appended to the `infusionsoft.token` name, for example: